CZ-NIC/knot-resolver/daemon/bindings/net.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Modern Linux distributions use so-called *Systemd socket activation*, which effectivelly means that IP addresses and ports to listen on are configured in Systemd configuration files.
+Modern Linux distributions use so-called *Systemd socket activation*, which effectively means that IP addresses and ports to listen on are configured in Systemd configuration files.

-Older Linux systems and all non-Linux systems do not support this modern method and have to resort to old fashioned way of configuring things using ``net.listen()`` configuration call.
+Older Linux systems and all non-Linux systems do not support this modern method and have to resort to old fashioned way of configuring network interfaces using ``net.listen()`` configuration call.
 Most notable examples of such systems are CentOS 7 and macOS.